yang1young/GithubCrawler/README.md

 # Github_Crawler
-crawl github data using API then store into database
+Crawl github data using github API or no-API, then store it into Mysql database

 ## you need to install:
 * Python2.7 (better Anaconda)
 * mysql, you can install and configure according to this tutorial http://www.liaoxuefeng.com/wiki/001374738125095c955c1e6d8bb493182103fac9270762a000/001391435131816c6a377e100ec4d43b3fc9145f3bb8056000

-## file introduction
+## File introduction
 1. CrawlerWithoutAPI.py
    demo crwal github without API, give a URL of REPO then return result
 2. GithubCrawler.py